liyy2/LSR-MP/README.md

     *  Finally, BRICS concludes the fragmentation procedure by adding supplementary atoms (mostly hydrogen atoms) to the fragments at the bond-breaking points and makes them chemically stable.
           \end{enumerate}

-We included a peudocode and a visual representation of the BRICS algorithm as follows:
+We includeda visual representation and peudocode of the BRICS algorithm as follows:

 <img src="./plots/supplementary-fig.png"  />